dweth/atriumdb/sdk/docs/source/iterator_tutorial.rst

 Iterating Over Windows
 ----------------------

-Now that we've setup the `DatasetDefinition` object, we can use it to iterate over our dataset.
+Now that we've setup the `DatasetDefinition <contents.html#atriumdb.DatasetDefinition>`_ object, we can use it to iterate over our dataset.

 .. code-block:: python